irshadshalu/irshadshalu.github.io/_posts/2020-03-29-how-not-to-create-something.md

 ## What am I Going to Make?

 I had few ideas.
-One of them was an idea to make a game that's similar to the popular "Psych by Ellen"[^1] game, but with some additional features and UI/UX improvements to make it a lot better (I'm sorry Psych devs, the idea is brilliant, but the implementation can be done better).
+One of them was an idea to make a game that's similar to the popular "Psych by Ellen"[^1] game, but with some additional features and UI/UX improvements to make it a lot better (I'm sorry Psych devs, the idea is brilliant, but the implementation can be a lot better).
 Also, the last time I tried to play Psych, they showed me a notifications which read along the lines of

 > "We are getting too much load which is causing issues to the game servers.
 Please try again later if you have trouble creating game"